-This course introduces students to Computer-Aided Design (CAD).
+2) grade level Math 1/2 credit (2 College Credits) This course introduces students to Computer-Aided Design (CAD).
 CAD is the most modern way to create and develop technical drawings for manufacturing, industry, and construction.
 Students in this class will learn the basics of Inventor Professional.
 The software available to students in this class is modern, and most importantly, used in industry today.
-3D printing and CNC milling will be integrated into this course.
+3D printing and an introduction to CNC technologies will be integrated into this course.

-Residential Design and Construction
+Residential Design and Construction - (DRAF 117)

-Prerequisites: 1) DDP or Studio in Art and

-2) grade level Math
+Prerequisites: 1) DDP or Studio in Art and 2) grade level Math